chaos-dotcom/ProjectZeus/README.md

     *   Response: `200 OK` - Plain text content of the file.

 ## Future Enhancements / TODOs

-*   Implement task scheduling using a library like `node-cron`.
-*   More robust logging for rsync task execution (e.g., dedicated log view per task).
-*   User authentication and authorization.
-*   Implement "one and done" logic for automation-generated tasks.
-*   Allow selection of a "template task" for automations to derive flags and other settings.
-*   More sophisticated error handling and display for SSH and rsync operations.
 *   UI for browsing directory contents using the `list-directory-contents` API.

----

-This README provides a good starting point for users and developers of Project Zeus.
-# Project Zeus

-WebSync TS is a web-based task manager for rsync, designed to help you add, schedule, and maintain rsync tasks in a modern and user-friendly interface.
-This project is built with TypeScript, Node.js, and Express.